NicoleRauch/RefactoringLegacyCode/EclipseProjects/README.md

 Third party libraries
 ---------------------
 The code is using [Joda Time](http://joda-time.sourceforge.net/index.html).
-The library files are inside the lib folder of the "Common" project
+The library files are inside the lib folder of the "Common" project.

+We are using these classes to not have to hassle with java.util.Date.

 What is it about?
 -----------------